-7. APRA may adjust or exclude a specific requirement in this Prudential Standard in relation to an ADI.
+7. APRA may adjust or exclude a specific requirement in this Prudential Standard in relation to an ADI or an authorised NOHC.

 Previous exercise of discretion

 8. An ADI must contact APRA if it seeks to place reliance, for the purposes of complying with this Prudential Standard, on a previous exemption or other exercise of discretion by APRA under a previous version of this Prudential Standard.